MetroWest (Bristol): Upgrades and new stations on existing lines

 Upgrades to existing lines include the four-tracking of Filton Bank, the line from Bristol Temple Meads to Bristol Parkway, in order to separate local journeys from express and long distance trains, similar to the S-train principle.
 This work was completed in 2018 and will allow two trains per hour between Bristol Temple Meads and Yate, and two trains per hour from the Severn Beach Line to Bath Spa, which are expected to generate 0.25 and 0.6 million passengers per year respectively.

-In 2017, £2.23 million was allocated for construction of the Portway Park & Ride station on the Severn Beach Line, which had been under discussion since 2009. £1.67 million came from the government's New Stations Fund, with additional funding from the West of England Combined Authority and West of England Local Enterprise Partnership.
+In 2017, £2.23 million was allocated for construction of the Portway Park & Ride station on the Severn Beach Line, which had been under discussion since 2009. £1.67 million came from the government's New Stations Fund, with additional funding from WECA and the West of England Local Enterprise Partnership.
 Ground surveys began in 2017, with completion originally planned for 2019; however, planning permission was not granted until March 2019.
 Work began on the station in early 2022 and after some delays it opened on 1 August 2023.

 In 2023, work began on building Ashley Down railway station on the site of the former Ashley Hill railway station.
 Services commenced on 28 September 2024.

-Further potential station reopenings include Ashton Gate, St Anne's Park, Saltford and Horfield.
+Further potential station reopenings include St Anne's Park and Saltford.